World Space Week

 Every year, a theme is developed for this week that highlights a particular area of space exploration.
 For example, in 2021, the theme was “Women in Space.”
 This is a great week for people to take the time to reflect on the history of space exploration and to look forward to the future.

-World Space Week was created on December 6th, 1999 when the UN General Assembly declared it to be an annual event that’s celebrated from October 4th through October 10th.
-These two dates were chosen because of their importance to space history.
+World Space Week was created on December 6, 1999, when the UN General Assembly declared it to be an annual event that’s celebrated from October 4th through October 10th.
+These two dates were chosen because of their importance in space history.

-October 4th was the launch of the first human-made satellite, Sputnik 1, in 1957.
-October 10th was when the Outer Space Treaty was signed in 1967.
+October 4th marks the launch of the first human-made satellite, Sputnik 1, in 1957.
+October 10th commemorates the signing of the Outer Space Treaty in 1967.
 In October of 2000, this week was observed for the first time and has been celebrated ever since.
 By 2019, it was observed in 96 countries.

 Some Amazing Space Exploration Facts